MaxDavidovski/rsschool-cv/cv.md

 * HTML
 * CSS
 * JavaScript <br />
 I have enough zeal, so I sit in front of the computer until my eyes turn red, until I accurately fix the studied material.
-I recently bought eye drops and continue to learn and practice new things for several hours a day.
+I recently bought eye drops and continue to learn and practice new things for several hours a day...